AppDaemon/appdaemon/docs/APPGUIDE.rst

    after Apps are initialized.
 It is fired within the `global` namespace
 - ``app_initialized`` - fired when an App is initialized.
 It is fired within the `admin` namespace
 - ``app_terminated`` - fired when an App is terminated.
 It is fired within the `admin` namespace
--  ``plugin_started`` - fired when a plugin is initialized properly setup e.g. connection
-to Home Assistant.
+-  ``plugin_started`` - fired when a plugin is initialized and properly setup e.g. connection to Home Assistant.
 It is fired within the plugin's namespace
 -  ``plugin_stopped`` - fired when a plugin terminates, or becomes internally unstable like a disconnection from an external system like an MQTT broker.
 It is fired within the plugin's namespace